KyloIO/kylo-docs/how-to-guides/DataIngestTeradataTDCHTemplate.rst

 1. Get TDCH

     - Download TDCH from Teradata's website.
-Kylo has been tested with version TDCH v1.5.4.
+Kylo has been tested with TDCH version 1.5.4.
     - Link: https://downloads.teradata.com/download/connectivity/teradata-connector-for-hadoop-command-line-edition
     - Download from this or a more recent section: *Teradata Connector for Hadoop 1.5.4 (Command Line Edition)*